 Years

 Lease hold improvement Shorter of lease term or economic life

-Furniture and office equipment 4
+Office equipment and furniture 4

 Computers and software 3

-Mobiles 3

 Vehicles 4

 An item of property and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on de-recognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of income when the asset is de-recognized.
+Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the statement of income when the asset is de-recognized.